 SOTA Scout

 SOTA Scout is a desktop app for chasing SOTA and POTA activators using the popular digital modes FT8 and FT4.
-It bridges data from spotter APIs with remote control of the WSJT-X application.
+It bridges data from spotter APIs with remote control of the WSJT-X application, to help you locate and work activators in the vast sea of FT8 messages.

 By providing a clear control panel that correlates SOTA and POTA spots with what you're actually able to hear on-air, SOTA Scout makes chasing digital activators fun instead of frustrating.